Operation Gothic Serpent: Legacy

 US Secretary of Defense Les Aspin resigned his post late in 1993.
 He was specifically blamed for denying the US Army permission to have its own armor units in place in Somalia, units which might have been able to break through to the trapped soldiers earlier in the battle.
 US political leaders had, at the time, felt the presence of tanks would taint the peacekeeping image of the mission.

 Clinton expressed surprise that the Battle of Mogadishu had even occurred, and later claimed that he had decided on a diplomatic solution before the incident.
 Despite his apparent reservations there had been no direct orders previously given to TF Ranger to halt operations against the SNA.

 The Somali National Alliance viewed the Battle of Mogadishu as a victory against the United States and UNOSOM II.
 The victory ensured the pullout of US and UN forces and the end to the humanitarian aid which had rescued the country from famine.
 Osama bin Laden, who was living in Sudan at the time, cited this operation, in particular the US withdrawal, as an example of American weakness and vulnerability to attack.

+Reluctance to commit large numbers of U.S. troops to Somalia after the battle led the CIA to use warlords as proxies against the Islamic Courts Union in the 2000s.
+It also drove U.S. support for the subsequent Ethiopian invasion, which marked the first deployment of American special forces since 1993.